hanhee924/cache.ts/README.md

-# ts-cache
+# cache.ts
-A library designed to prevent continuous database access.
+Library designed to prevent continuous database access.
 <br />
 It is stored volatile and is compatible with all objects and types.